oracle/terraform-provider-oci/website/docs/d/database_databases.html.markdown

 # Data Source: oci_database_databases
 This data source provides the list of Databases in Oracle Cloud Infrastructure Database service.

-Gets a list of the databases in the specified database home.
+Gets a list of the databases in the specified Database Home.

 ## Example Usage